paulocarvalhodesign/lusocms/README.md

 ##Quick Install

+- Run composer update.
-- Unzip and move all contents inside luso-cms folder to your root folder.
+- Got to your url(example.com).
 - Follow the setup.
 - Enjoy.